MechMindRobotics/mecheye_python_interface-archived/README.md

 # Mech-Eye_python_interface
 This is official Python interfaces for Mech-Eye cameras.
+If the version of MechEye camera is older than 1.0.0, please switch to older versions of sdk, see tags.

 ## Introduction

 This project is developped by python.
 We use ZeroMQ library to connect camera devices in the LANs.
-And Google protobuf is used to pack and unpack data from network.
+And json is used to pack and unpack data from network.
 Supported on both Windows and Ubuntu OS.

 ## Features